Updated: May 18

 "Of course", I say.

 Setting up a scene and staging kid cuteness isn't my thing either.

 I work best when I hang out for a while, take it all in, and make photographs of what I see.

 So, I photographed what I saw.
-The toys on the ground, the garden, the boys playing and fighting around their dad (my brother) who was working on the tractors.
+The toys on the ground, the garden, the boys playing and fighting around their dad (my brother) who was working in his shop.

 And she LOVED it.